 Better Medicare Alliance is the nation’s leading research and advocacy organization supporting Medicare Advantage.
-Together, we are over 150 Ally organizations from across the health care spectrum and more than 500,000 grassroots beneficiary advocates united in our mission to build a healthier future through a strong Medicare Advantage.
+Together, we are 160 Ally organizations from across the health care spectrum and more than 500,000 grassroots beneficiary advocates united in our mission to build a healthier future through a strong Medicare Advantage.

-[caption id="attachment_19503" align="aligncenter" width="374"] Source: MIlliman[/caption] Washington, D.C.
-(February 11, 2021) - Better Medicare Alliance, the leading research and advocacy organization supporting Medicare Advantage, released a new data brief prepared by the actuarial consulting firm…
+Source: ATI Advisory Washington, D.C. – Better Medicare Alliance, the leading research and advocacy group supporting Medicare Advantage, unveiled a new analysis conducted by ATI Advisory finding that Medicare Advantage beneficiaries report $1,640 less in…

 As a diverse community of Ally organizations and beneficiaries, Better Medicare Alliance has a keen focus on addressing racial disparities that persist across the health care spectrum and bringing the tools uniquely found in Medicare Advantage to bear in the effort to achieve true equality in health care.

 In addition to individuals age 65 and older and people with disabilities, Medicare covers people with End-Stage Renal Disease (ESRD), also known as kidney failure.
 By 2021, all Traditional Medicare beneficiaries with ESRD will be allowed to enroll in Medicare Advantage.
 While Better Medicare Alliance secured changes to improve care for ESRD beneficiaries, a payment gap remains that could result in Medicare Advantage failing to recoup the full cost of these beneficiaries' care.
 Accurate payment for ESRD enrollees protects all Medicare Advantage beneficiaries from higher costs or fewer opportunities to expand and improve supplemental benefits.